sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

 1. Amendments shall be drafted to make deletions and insertions to the Constitution.

-2. Amendments to the Constitution may be proposed by a two-thirds vote of the House of Representatives, or by a petition of 5% of the respective Student Body directed to the GSGA President.
+2. Amendments to the Constitution may be proposed by a ⅔rds vote of the House of Representatives, or by a petition of 5% of the respective Student Body directed to the GSGA President.

 3. Amendments shall become parts of this Constitution upon being reviewed by a Constitutional Review Committee composed of the GSGA Advisor(s) and GSGA President and the Vice President.
-Upon approval by the committee, the House of Representatives shall vote concerning the proposed amendment and must approve of the amendment with a three-fourths vote.
+Upon approval by the committee, the House of Representatives shall vote concerning the proposed amendment and must approve of the amendment with a ¾ths vote.
 After approval, the amendment must be advertised to the student body for no less than two weeks before taking effect.